 Walking tours led by one of the Park's foremost experts.

 I’m Kate Papacosma, a landscape historian who has lived in Park Slope for twenty-one years.
 I’m proud to be a Brooklyn native, and although I grew up elsewhere, I’ve always been a New Yorker.
 Prospect Park was my first park.
 I think that it made such an impression on a certain level that I eventually returned to Brooklyn and dedicated myself to learning as much about the Park as possible.
 I earned my MA in Landscape Studies from The Bard Graduate Center and wrote my master’s thesis about the Park, its history and design, and the City of Brooklyn.
-I’m can tell you how geology informed the Park’s location and design and many other facts about why NYC looks the way it does and developed the way it did.
+I can tell you how geology, public health, and Romanticism informed the Park’s location and design and many other facts about why greater NYC looks the way it does and developed the way it did.
 I can’t help it–I’ve always just wanted to know things.
 It makes life so much more interesting and meaningful to put the pieces together and to make connections where one might not expect them.

 My tours are based on years of my own research and interpretation, and that’s what makes them unique and memorable.
 I love sharing this passion for the Park with others, no matter their age or background.
 One of my proudest recent moments is when my 10-year-old daughter took a visiting family friend to the Park and started telling her ALL about it.
 After a few minutes she said, “Wow!
 My voice is tired.
 I don’t know how my mom does this for two hours.”